-- (i) The Company is not, and has not been since its incorporation, engaged in any legal or arbitration proceedings and no legal or arbitration proceedings are known to the Directors to be pending or threatened by or against the Company. - (ii) There are no service contracts in existence between the Company and any of its Directors, nor are any such contracts proposed. - (iii) Mr. Shearman is a director and/or executive of LMI Europe, Legg Mason Asset Management Hong Kong Limited and Legg Mason Asset Management Singapore Pte.
-Limited.
-Mr. LaRocque is a director and/or executive of certain affiliates of the Investment Manager, Distributors and Shareholder Servicing Agents.
-Save as disclosed above, none of the Directors has any interest, direct or indirect, in any contract or arrangement subsisting at the date hereof which is significant in relation to the business of the Company. - (iv) At the date of this document, neither the Directors nor their spouses nor their infant children nor any connected party have any direct or indirect interest in the share capital of the Company or any options in respect of such capital.

-- (v) No share or loan capital of the Company is under option or is agreed conditionally or unconditionally to be put under option. - (vi) Save as disclosed herein in the section entitled Fees and Expenses, no commissions, discounts, brokerage or other special terms have been granted by the Company in relation to Shares issued by the Company. - (vii) The Company does not have, nor has it had since its incorporation, any employees or subsidiary companies.
+- (i) The Company is not engaged in any legal or arbitration proceedings and no legal or arbitration proceedings are known to the Directors to be pending or threatened by or against the Company. - (ii) There are no service contracts in existence between the Company and any of its Directors, nor are any such contracts proposed. - (iii) Mr. Carrier, Mr. LaRocque and Ms. Trust are directors and/or executives of certain affiliates of the Investment Manager, Distributors and Shareholder Servicing Agents.
+Save as disclosed above, none of the Directors has any interest, direct or indirect, in any contract or arrangement subsisting at the date hereof which is significant in relation to the business of the Company. - (iv) At the date of this document, neither the Directors nor their spouses nor their infant children nor any connected party have any direct or indirect interest in the share capital of the Company or any options in respect of such capital. - (v) No share or loan capital of the Company is under option or is agreed conditionally or unconditionally to be put under option. - (vi) Save as disclosed herein in the section entitled Fees and Expenses, no commissions, discounts, brokerage or other special terms have been granted by the Company in relation to Shares issued by the Company. - (vii) The Company does not have, nor has it had since its incorporation, any employees or subsidiary companies. - (viii) The Investment Manager, Distributors and Shareholder Servicing Agents may, in their discretion and upon request, pay rebates directly to Shareholders.
+Such rebates are paid from fees received by the Investment Manager, Distributors and Shareholder Servicing Agents and therefore do not represent an additional charge on the Funds' assets.